OlsonZacheryFS/pewpew/guide/src/config/providers-section.md

 provides data to a provider it is "pushed" to the end of the queue.
 Every provider has an internal buffer with has a soft limit on how many items can be stored.

-> **Note:** This bit can probably be removed, as the new templates have a specific syntax
-> for reading provider values.
->
-> A *provider_name* is any string except for "request", "response", "stats" and "for_each",
+> A *provider_name* is any valid js identifier, except for "request", "response", "stats" and
-> which are reserved.
+> "for_each", (as well as "null"), which are reserved.

 Example:
 ```yaml